vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Shastri, A. M. & Ch.
 Gupta

-1997 Mān. ḍhal.
-Plates of Vākāt.aka Rudrasena II, Year 5. in: Annals of the Bhandarkar Research Institute LXXVIII (1997), 143–157.
+1997 Māṇḍhal.
+Plates of Vākāṭaka Rudrasena II, Year 5. in: Annals of the Bhandarkar Research Institute LXXVIII (1997), 143–157.

 Shastri, A.M. & K.d.
 Kawadkar